-Following an extensive application and interview process, Halifax-based companies Innerlogic and TheProgram.ai announced their acceptance into the Future of Sport Lab Incubator (FSL), claiming two of the eight spots available to Canadian sport tech startups.
+Following an extensive application and interview process, two Atlantic Canadian startups set sail for success.
+Halifax-based companies Innerlogic and TheProgram.ai announced their acceptance into the Future of Sport Lab Incubator (FSL), claiming two of the eight spots available to Canadian sport tech startups.

 Future Lab of Sport (FSL) is a collaborative lab and incubator for sport innovation and research supported by Maple Leaf Sports and Entertainment (MLSE) and managed by Toronto Metropolitan University (TMU).
 Applications for the incubator cohort came from across the country, including companies from coast to coast.
 “Of the approximately 70 applicants, the Halifax companies were selected as two of the eight for this cohort.
 We were impressed not only by Innerlogic’s and TheProgram.ai products but also their breadth of experience in the sports & entertainment industry.” said Sumit Arora, Vice President, Business & Strategy at MLSE.
 “The process to enter the program was rigorous.
 It included a detailed application, followed by an interview in front of a panel of experts from FSL, MLSE, and TMU for final selection.”

 “When we got the email that we were accepted into the FSL incubator, it was a huge burst of energy and excitement in our company.
 We’re so proud to be representing the east coast tech community at a National level,” said Bryce Tully, CEO and co-founder of innerlogic.